-I found a new doctor who transplanted the sural nerve from my left calf into my left arm.
+I found a new doctor who transplanted the sural nerve from my left leg into my left arm.
 Unfortunately long nerve grafts like mine seldom work.
 Months later we decided to clean the scar tissue out of my elbow to restore supination and pronation.
 We had a very aggressive post-surgery therapy plan that involved placing my arm in a continuous passive motion machine that would bend my arm back and forth 24 hours a day for a week.
 The surgery seemed to go well.
 The range of motion was great.
-I noticed that a surgical drain tube that came out of my arm just above the elbow was only secured with a piece of gauze.
-It slid in and out of my bending arm for three days then fell out.
-This seemingly minor infection which took four debridement surgeries and two months of Vancomycin to kill off.
-A month after the infection was gone, I rolled back into the OR for last-chance tendon transfer surgery, which thankfully worked pretty well.
+I noticed that a surgical drain tube that came out my arm just above the elbow was only secured with a piece of gauze.
+It slid in and out of my bending arm for three days, then fell out.
+This seemingly minor detail led to a deep Staph epidermidis infection which took four debridement surgeries and two months of Vancomycin to kill off.
+A month after the infection was gone I rolled back into the OR for last-chance tendon transfer surgery which thankfully worked pretty well.

-Looking back over my two-year ordeal, I am stuck by the profound contrasts I found within the medical profession.
+Looking back over my two-year ordeal I am struck by the profound contrasts I found within the medical profession.
 I was privileged to meet dozens of competent, kind, and compassionate people who taught me many wonderful lessons in life.
 Yet I also experienced a handful of the most brutal individuals I have ever known, who caused emotional wounds so deep that they may never fully heal.
-I told this sad tale to the chief medical officer of a local hospital who replied that he had never met another person who had complicated arm for a reason.
-It has taken a few years to figure that reason out but I now spend a great deal of my time promoting infection control, helping wounded patients, and promoting compassion and empathy within the healthcare industry.
+I told this sad tale to the chief medical officer of a local hospital who replied that he had never met another person who had experienced all of healthcare’s major problems in such a short time.
+I believe that God gave me this very complicated arm for a reason.
+It has taken a few years to figure that reason out but I now spend a great deal of my time promoting infection control, helping wounded patients, and promoting compassion and empathy within the healthcare Industry.
 Along the way I have been privileged to meet dozens of fellow wounded patient advocates who are making a profound difference in this world.
 The bottom line is, perhaps non-fatal medical errors can have the unintended side effect of extreme personal growth.